joseglego/joseglego.github.io/README.md

 # josegLEGO - Landing Page
+## Summary as an Archived Project
+### Check the Latest version
+This is an archived version of my personal portfolio/webpage you can check it in [2016.joseglego.io](https://2016.joseglego.io/) and [its code](https://github.com/joseglego/joseglego.github.io/tree/2016).

+You can check the [Latest Version](joseglego.io) or [its code](https://github.com/joseglego/joseglego.github.io/)

+I keep it just because nostalgic.
+And to follow the process

+### Long story short
+This is a very old version of the webpage.
+But, after re-trying to rebuild in my new computer I couldn't.
+I noticed it's because I made ~a lot of~ mistakes in the past.
+So, to improve this, and being able to support and rebuild it.
+I'm updating all required to build it but nothing else to keep it as it used to be.
+There is no optmization or something like that, to reflect the grow from that time until nowadays.
+We update few details for operations, like server/host, analytics, etc.

+## Original Summary
 This a personal _"Handmade"_ landing page build with HTML, CSS & JavaScript.
 It's based on Bootstrap 3, Sass & jQuery with some thirds libs.
 I prefer AngularJs, it's my normal tool.
 But you don't need a laser gun to kill a mosquito, do you?

 ## External Requirements
 It has a lot of requirements, but are imported with NPM & Bower.
 So, you just need to install them through these apps.
 Here you can find the Instructions Manual of their official pages.